-If you have a knack for technology, you can help small businesses creating their own website.
+If you have a knack for technology, you can help small businesses create their own website.
 My husband did this for one of his first jobs.
-With today’s drag and drop websites, it’s not complicated, but some people are intimidated by technology and would pay to outsource.
+With today’s drag-and-drop websites, it’s not complicated, but some people are intimidated by technology and would pay to outsource.
 Creating websites is a valuable skill to add to your resume.

 Filing and Office Work

 If you know anyone with a business, odds are they need some cheap labor (aka a teenager) to do light office work, like data entry or answering phones.
 Tell your parents to let everyone know you’re looking for work and it’s amazing what pops up with a little communication and networking.

 Learn A High-Income Skill like Bookkeeping

 When I was a teenager, I learned the basics of bookkeeping, which was essentially entering a ton of banking transactions.
 Even though I wasn’t a professionally trained accountant yet, most of the work was basic data entry.
 When I wasn’t sure about an entry, I put it in a “clearing” account that I went through later with my supervising accountant.
 I continued to work as a bookkeeper all through college and occasionally still pick up work, like when I traded services with an HVAC specialist in exchange for an expensive housewife A/C installation.
 Bookkeeping is essential to every business – it’s a great skill to learn.

 Here are some free classes about how to build a bookkeeping business.

 This is a high-demand service because most people don’t have the time to do it.
 So, you can offer to wash their cars for a fee.
 The cleaning materials are things you have lying around your house.
 It will not cost you much capital to start up.
 Plus, you might find people who want to have their car washed regularly, creating a subscription service.